Kotelnich: 20th century

 In the 20th century Kotelnich developed as a transport junction.
 A main railway from Saint Petersburg to Vyatka went through Kotelnich in 1902–1905 when the bridge across the river was built.
 As a result, the Alexeyevskaya fair lost its significant role.
 The beginning of the century was also marked by the appearance of a water supply, 36 cabmen, oil lamps on the streets, telephone communication, and 22 prostitutes.

 Workers and soldiers in Kotelnich joined the protest actions during World War I. Disorder of 6,000 mobilized citizens was suppressed brutally, with 10 people killed and 12 injured.
 Bolshevik power in 1917 came to Kotelnich comparatively late, by armed means.
 During the Civil War, Kotelnich passed from hand to hand many times.
 A terrible fire in 1926 destroyed two-thirds of the town and left more than 7,000 people homeless.
 Kotelnich very nearly became a small rural settlement after that; the local legislative committee was forced to persuade the government of the republic to keep its city status and to rebuild what was destroyed.

 In 1926 a fair was conducted for the last time, and most trade businesses were closed.
 During the next 10 years there were built several small and middle-size industrial enterprises such as building materials factories and sawing and brick plants.
 The council and Red Army deputies were lax in the execution of their functions, which led to frequent changes of local leadership.
 Kotelnich was often left without electricity because the capacity of the local electric power station was low.
 Delivery of foodstuffs was reduced, and the death rate grew quickly.
-Many people refused to work, and 239 were subjected to repression for political reasons by 1952 (more than half of them were shot).
+Many people refused to work, and 239 were subjected to the Great Purge for political reasons by 1952 (more than half of them were shot).
 Kotelnich became a place of exile for many priests.